 By November 1988, the now famous, yellow shirts had been produced (red was added to the kit a number of years later) and member numbers had swelled.
 It was an impressive start for the new Town and by Christmas both the U14s and U16 were sitting top of their league.
 By March 89’ the U16s had clinched the first trophy in the form of the league title.
 U13s and U15s were added to the club’s roster and the annual trip to Portrush brought the season to an end.
 The committee were delighted to hand out their first annual awards in Lurgan Town hall with guest of honour Dick Craig giving the boys “some sound advice and words of encouragement”.
 You may have got your hands on one of those big brown shields during your time at the club?

-The past 31 years has seen huge changes for Lurgan Town.
+The past 34 years has seen huge changes for Lurgan Town.
 Most notably going from the nomad club playing in Lurgan Park, the Gordon Playing Fields, Dickson Primary School, Lurgan Junior High School and Ballymacoss Playing Fields in Lisburn to having the first class facilities that we have at the Arena now.
 A huge thanks must go to the local politicians and the ABC council who have backed us all the way to get us where we are now.
 Another huge change was the addition of a senior section in 1996.
 This allowed a progression from junior football at the Town into senior football.
-3 years later and the demand for a starting position became so great that a reserve team was formed and of course now the new 3rd team has been added just a season ago.
+3 years later and the demand for a starting position became so great that a reserve team was formed and of course now the new 3rd team has been added.

 In 2012 “Boys” was dropped from the club name to reflect the addition of girls playing at the club and in 2016 we welcomed our first ever ladies team – who went on to complete the league and cup double in their first season.
+Unfortunately in 2021 the ladies senior team was stood down, but the girls teams remain and it is hoped that the ladies team will once again turn out for the club very soon.

 We have a lot to be proud of at our wee club.
-Our ethos hasn’t changed in 31 years.
+Our ethos hasn’t changed over the years.
 We want to give as many players as much football as we can.
 We are also proud that we have sent numerous players across the water to professional clubs and we have also sent our fair share into the Irish League.
 We have a huge list of players to gain individual honours in the form of International Caps, County teams, league select teams and Milk Cup participation.
 We have produced thousands of talented players who have gone on to have great careers and we like to think they remember their time with us with great fondness.

 Along the way we have won a few pieces of silverware.
 Our teams continue to compete with the biggest clubs in the country and that is reflected in our recent success in the Northern Ireland Cup competitions.
 We have too many to list in this article, but if you click here you can see just how successful we have been.
 Winning isn’t everything, however, and the thing that we are most proud of is bringing players together.
 We welcome boys and girls from both sides of our community and we will continue to break down barriers for another 30 years and more.

-Chairman Nigel Johnston commented: “I have been privileged to have been Chairman of this club for over 8 years now, having started as a parent bringing my son to play, then helping the coach out, then coaching, joining the committee and stepping in ‘temporarily’ as chairman.
+Chairman Nigel Johnston commented: “I have been privileged to have been Chairman of this club for a number of years now, having started as a parent bringing my son to play, then helping the coach out, then coaching, joining the committee and stepping in ‘temporarily’ as chairman.
 Why do I do it?
 Why does anyone volunteer at the club whether it be as a coach, helper, committee member, whatever role they do?
 The answer for me, and many others, is it’s a great club, but for me especially it is when you see the kids getting out into the fresh air to play football.
 I believe that the friends made, the life lessons learned and the social interaction between the kids is invaluable in building tomorrow’s adults and leaders”.

 Nigel continued: “Lurgan Town FC has developed into one of the most successful junior clubs in the country.
 We have come a long way since 1988 and I don’t think anyone could have foreseen where we would be now and the facilities we provide for our members and the wider community.
 There is a lot of envy out there from other clubs when they see the facilities that we have.
 We are always looking at ways to improve the facilities and we were recently awarded funding to upgrade the floodlights on the full size 3G pitch.
 Funding has also been gained to replace the older changing rooms and provide stores and office facilities.